CAAPIM/Cordova-MAS-CLI/README.md

 - *Find a bug?*, open an issue with the steps to reproduce it.
 - *Request a feature or have an idea?*, open an issue.

+## License
+Copyright (c) 2016 CA. All rights reserved.

+This software may be modified and distributed under the terms of the MIT license.
+See the [LICENSE][LICENSE FILE] file for details.

 [Overview of MAS Cordova]: http://mas.ca.com/docs/cordova/1.7.00/guides/#mas-plugin-overview
 [Create your first MAS Cordova app]: http://mas.ca.com/docs/cordova/1.7.00/guides/#set-up-project-and-start-the-sdk
 [Reference docs]: ./Reference.md
 [StackOverflow]: http://stackoverflow.com/questions/tagged/massdk
 [Contributing]: /CONTRIBUTING.md
+[LICENSE FILE]: /LICENSE